FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 - Country
 - Product

-*Detailed breakdowns included in the video and Power BI section.*
+*Detailed breakdowns included in the video.*

 ---
 ## Conclusions